Home > Blog > The Skin List > 10 Hair Transplant Side Effects Hair

-1. Infection
+3. Infection

 Although rare, infections are possible complications of hair transplant surgery.
 They can occur when the procedure is performed in non-sterile conditions or post-operative care instructions are not followed properly.
 Prompt treatment with antibiotics is required to manage an infection.

 Both FUE (Follicular Unit Extraction) and FUT (Follicular Unit Transplantation) techniques can leave some form of scarring.
 FUT, known for leaving a linear scar at the donor site, and FUE, which can cause tiny dot scars, might be noticeable depending on the haircut and healing quality.
+Good surgical techniques help minimise scarring in both methods.

-3. Damage to Healthy Hair Follicles
+5. Damage to Healthy Follicles

-4. Poor Hair Regrowth
+6. Poor Hair Regrowth

 Improper handling of follicles, inadequate post-operative care, or a poorly designed hairline can lead to unsatisfactory hair regrowth.
 This might result in uneven density or an unnatural appearance, necessitating further corrective procedures.

-5. Un-natural Looking Results
+9. Un-natural Looking Results

 One of the most noticeable risks of a hair transplant is achieving an unnatural-looking result.
 This can happen if the new hairline is not appropriately planned or if the angle and direction of the transplanted hair do not match the natural hair growth.